-Activity Evidence that supports this approach Challenge number(s) addressed Whole school behaviour management training for staff by Marie Gentles with the aim of developing our whole-school approach to behaviour.
+Activity Evidence that supports this approach Challenge number(s) addressed Whole school 'Zones of Regulation' training for staff and purchase of the new 24-hour curriculum with the aim of developing our whole-school approach to behaviour and wellbeing.
 Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) 4 & 5 Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
 This will involve training and time for staff to develop and implement new procedures and the appointment of a school attendance and welfare lead to improve attendance.
 The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
-6 Using ELSA, Drawing & Talking and Play Therapy to provide social and emotional support to targeted children.
-Have a whole-school approach to trauma-informed response to behaviour. +4 months social and emotional learning A qualified ELSA, Drawing and Talking and Play Therapist to support children to enable them be ready to learn and access the curriculum.
-Whole-school training in a trauma informed response to behaviour (INSET training Donna Davies).
+6 Using ELSA and Drawing & Talking to provide social and emotional support to targeted children.
+Have a whole-school approach to trauma-informed response to behaviour. +4 months social and emotional learning A qualified ELSA and Drawing and Talking specialist to support children to enable them be ready to learn and access the curriculum.
+Whole-school training in 'Zone of Regulation' curriculum.
 Social & Emotional Learning EEF 4 & 5 Continue to improve parental engagement through early intervention, close working will all agencies including leading TAF meetings. +3 parental engagement A dedicated school attendance and welfare lead and safeguarding team to support families.
 Parental Engagement EEF 4, 5 & 6

-Total budgeted cost: £50,545
+Total budgeted cost: £59,275